 1. Prepare a baking sheet by lining it with waxed paper.

 2. Wash the strawberries and pat them dry.
 Make sure they're truly dry and don't have any wet patches, otherwise you'll have trouble dipping them.

 3. Melt the white chocolate in the microwave, stirring after every 30 seconds until it is smooth and fluid.
 If you are using white chocolate chips, they might be quite stiff when you melt them, so you can add a spoonful of vegetable shortening to make the chocolate more liquid if necessary.

 4. Hold a strawberry by the stem and dip it in the chocolate until it is almost entirely covered.
 Hold it over the bowl and let the excess drip back into the bowl, then scrape the bottom against the lip of the bowl.
 Place the berry on the prepared baking sheet.

 5. Repeat the process until all of the strawberries are covered with white chocolate.
 Refrigerate the tray until the chocolate is set, for about 15 minutes.

-6. While you're waiting for the white chocolate to harden, melt the semi-sweet chocolate and place it in a plastic bag.
-Cut the tip off and pipe the eyes and mouth.
+6. While you're waiting for the white chocolate to harden, melt the semi-sweet chocolate.
+Pour it into a plastic baggie with a small hole cut in the corner.

 7. Decorate the strawberries with the chocolate so that they have eyes and mouths and resemble ghosts.
 Let the chocolate set completely before serving.